 If you are experiencing bleeding gums when you brush or floss your teeth, it’s important to see your dentist right away.
 While it is perfectly normal for your gums to bleed if you accidentally press too hard with the floss, they should not bleed for normal, gentle oral hygiene.
 Understanding gum disease and how to avoid it are both integral to keeping your mouth healthy and pain-free.

 Causes of Bloody Gums

 For gums that are swollen or red, it is possible that you have gingivitis or another gum disease.
 Gum disease is extremely common and is luckily quite easy to treat if you catch it early.
-To combat the issue one of our Alabama Family Dentists can prescribe a new hygiene routine or special products designed to clear up the infection, while others may use dietary changes or behavioral adjustments.
+To combat the issue one of our Alabama Family Dentistry dentists can prescribe a new hygiene routine or special products designed to clear up the infection, while others may use dietary changes or behavioral adjustments.
 For example, smoking cigarettes dries out gum tissues and it may be necessary for you to quit in order to beat the infection.
 For some people, eating sharp foods, such as certain cereals, can lead to gum irritation and, possibly, infection.
 For any gum issue, it is best not to delay treatment because the infection can get worse and lead to other issues such as tooth decay or abscesses.

 Avoiding Bleeding Gums